Pleasantville teacher wins award for promotion of equity in education

 A Pleasantville teacher is leading the way on state efforts to make New Jersey education more equitable.

-Tamar LaSure-Owens, a first-grade teacher at Leeds Avenue Elementary School, has been awarded the NJEA Urban Education Activist award for her work on the Pleasantville School District’s Amistad, Holocaust and Latino heritage, or AMHOTINO, curriculum.
-The Urban Education Committee of the New Jersey Education Association, the state teacher union, selected LaSure-Owens for the award.
+Tamar LaSure-Owens, a first-grade teacher at Leeds Avenue Elementary School, has been awarded the New Jersey Education Association Urban Education Activist award for her work on the Pleasantville School District’s Amistad, Holocaust and Latino heritage, or AMHOTINO, curriculum.
+The Urban Education Committee of the NJEA, the state teachers union, selected LaSure-Owens for the award.

 A Dec.
 23 letter from the NJEA to LaSure-Owens praised her for her work teaching in Pleasantville and the impact her curriculum could have on students statewide.